Algebra I/Mathematics I Graduation RequirementsFrequently asked questions for Algebra I graduation requirements.

 Q. Does "complete the course," mean "pass the course?"

-A. The Algebra I graduation requirement is only met if a student has completed a full course in Algebra I. While this may involve a series of courses, all 25 Algebra I standards must be addressed in these courses.
+A. The Algebra I/Mathematics I graduation requirement is only met if a student has completed a full course in Algebra I or Mathematics I, or mathematics course of equal rigor, that is aligned to the content standards adopted by the state board pursuant to EC Sections 60605.8 and 60605.11.
+All standards of Algebra I or Mathematics I must be addressed in the course(s).

-Q. If a student is in an integrated pathway (Math I, Math II, and Math III), what course fulfills the Algebra I graduation requirement?
+Q. If a student is in an integrated pathway (Mathematics I, Mathematics II, and Mathematics III), what course(s) fulfills the Algebra I graduation requirement?

 A. The requirement is that the course “meets or exceeds the rigor of Algebra I or Mathematics I that is aligned to the content standards adopted by the state board pursuant to Sections 60605.8 and 60605.11”.